dylanjw/frakensync/README.md

 Except when you are maintaining a library with both a synchronous and asynchronous API.
 In that case, code reuse becomes a labyrinth of locked doors and `loop.run_until_complete`.
 This is because introducing coroutines requires that you await on coroutines that await on couroutines that awai[...].
-Its turtles all the way down.

-Many projects could benefit from adding an asynchronous api to work with python's builtin asynchronous framework, asyncio.
-Existing projects often struggle with bringing in async/await syntax as it has a tendency to take over.

-Many projects have taken the strategy of rewriting their code with async/await syntax extending as far as needed, and providing the old synchronous api by wrapping the awaitable api endpoints in `loop.run_util_complete()`, giving the synchronous api a performance hit.

 This module is an experiment to explore another strategy for maintaining sync and async api's in the same project, using code generation from the AST.